Wikia/tracking-opt-in/README.md

 ### Options
 The following options are accepted:

-- `beaconCookieName` - The name of the beacon cookie that will be added to tracking calls
 - `cookieName` - The name of the cookie used for the user's tracking consent status.
 Should only be changed for development purposes. defaults to `tracking-opt-in-status`.
 - `cookieExpiration` - How long the consent cookie should last when the user accepts consent.
 Defaults to 50 years.
 - `cookieRejectExpiration` - How long the reject cookie should last when the user rejects.
 Defaults to 1 days.